junaidsar/coffe_shop/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Requirements

-* Ruby version
+* Ruby version: `2.7.6`
-	`2.7.6`

-* System dependencies
-	Database: `Sqlite3`
+* Database: `Sqlite3`
-	Rails: `7.0.3`
+* Rails: `7.0.3`

+# How to run the project

+* bundle install
+* rake db:create
+* rake db:migrate
-* Database creation
+* rake db:seed
-	`rails db:create`

-* Database initialization
+* rails s
-	`rails db:migrate`
-	`rails db:seed`

-* How to run the test suite
+# How to run the test suite
-	`rails test`

-	I used minitest to write unit tests for item and order
+	I used minitest for the item and order tests, You can use following command to execute the tests `rails test`